Miloš Vučević: First term

 Vučević was sworn in as mayor of Novi Sad on 13 September 2012, ousting Pavličić in a vote of no confidence.
 His investiture vote was approved by 42 councillors; DS and LSV abstained from the vote, while SRS councillors left the session at its beginning.
-Vučević's deputy was Borko Ilić from DSS, while his cabinet consisted of 11 city ministers. Šević was also elected president of the City Assembly of Novi Sad, while Miroslav Ilić from Novi Sad Now was elected Šević's deputy.
+Vučević's deputy was Borko Ilić from DSS, while his cabinet consisted of 11 city ministers. Šević was also elected president of the City Assembly of Novi Sad, while Miroslav Ilić from Novi Sad was elected Šević's deputy.
 Aleksandra Jerkov of LSV alleged that SNS blackmailed councillors to topple DS from power in Novi Sad.

 In his investiture speech, Vučević highlighted finishing the construction of Liberty Bridge and Boulevard Europe, the renovation of Stadion Karađorđe, and the completion of the sewage network in suburban neighbourhoods as his main objectives.
 Upon becoming mayor, the Novi Sad economy started to recover in the aftermath of the Great Recession.
-In an interview for newspaper Blic, Vučević revealed that upon assuming office, he was met with problems in the public communal services, particularly with financial problems, noting that they were over-indebted and had blocked bank accounts.
-In November 2012, Vučević introduced five new public bus vehicles, and expressed hope that the government of Serbia would continue funding the Exit festival.
+In an interview for newspaper Blic, Vučević revealed that, upon assuming office, he was met with problems in the public communal services, particularly with financial problems, noting that they were over-indebted and had frozen bank accounts.
+In November 2012, Vučević introduced five buses to the city's public transport, and expressed hope that the government of Serbia would continue funding the Exit festival.